DracoBlue/node-facebook-client/README.md

 ### FacebookSession#getMeta()

 Tries to retrieve all data from the graph call /me for the user.
-This is _only_ available in case of a session, which got initialized by an access_token.

     session.getMeta()(function(user_data) {
         // work with it